 I see Temperature and Relative Humidity in my warranty.
 Why are they important to know?

 Ambient conditions such as temperature and relative humidity need to be maintained at specified levels in order for your Twelve Oaks® floors to perform optimally.
 For hardwood floors, we require that the relative humidity level be consistently kept between 35% and 55%, and room temperature kept at 65-80ºF (18-27ºC).
-These ambient conditions are specified in the Engineered and Solid Hardwood Installation Instructions and need to be maintained for the life of the hardwood floor.
+These ambient conditions are specified in the Engineered Hardwood Installation Instructions and need to be maintained for the life of the hardwood floor.
 Place several thermometer and hygrometers where flooring products are installed for easy monitoring.

 To learn more, read our Blogs on How-To tips